rafaelmoczalla/streamProcessingExample/cluster/README.md

    sudo usermod -aG docker $USER
    ```

-Test if docker ist working with the following command
+Test if docker is working with the following command

    `sudo docker run hello-world`